This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Baby Elephant Boutique Hotel in Siem Reap, Cambodia

 While “safe” and “clean” used to be our only requirements for accommodation, we have come to appreciate all that boutique hotels have to offer.
 Especially when it comes to comfort, style, and involvement in the local community.
-That’s why we’re happy to share our Baby Elephant Boutique Hotel review.
+That’s why we’re happy to share our Baby Elephant Boutique Hotel review with you.

 Aside from their peaceful and convenient location, gorgeous rooms, stunning pool and gardens, and delicious food, Baby Elephant Boutique Hotel is focused on having a positive social impact, starting with their staff and extending into the Siem Reap community and beyond.